 ‘Hey Let’s Grow’, a home gardening program of Monsanto just sent me a box of garden goodies.
 Every year I have a vegetable garden, except for last year.
 I decided not to grow one because we were gone so much of the summer.
-We were out of town almost two months.
+We were out of town for almost two months.

-Still though a volunteer cherry tomato plant came up, and I staked it and added some fertilizer to keep it producing until almost the end of July.
-It would have continued but there was no one to harvest it after we left to go on vacation.
+Still, though, a volunteer cherry tomato plant came up, and I staked it and added some fertilizer to keep it producing until almost the end of July.
+It would have continued, but there was no one to harvest it after we left to go on vacation.

 Every year I try to talk family members and even the housekeeper into harvesting and taking home the veggies, but no one seems to take the time.
 Or they just forget.
 Two years ago I got a bumper crop of okra, but when I got back I had a lot of giant tough inedible okra.
 Of course, it stopped producing, too.

-Let’s See Whats in the Box
+Let’s See What’s in the Box

-Another reason I did not plant last year was because my little bed needed to lie fallow for a year.
+Another reason I did not plant last year was that my little bed needed to lie fallow for a year.
 I broadcast some rye and let it go.
 So yesterday I walked down the hill towards the lake and checked out my little plot.
 I pulled down the fence and started preparing it.